Locations:

 Diagnosis and Tests

-Your healthcare provider performs a physical exam and asks you about your symptoms and medical history.
-You will likely need blood tests or imaging tests as well.
+Your healthcare provider performs a physical exam and checks your belly for signs of fluid buildup.
+They’ll ask you about your symptoms and medical history.
+They may also order blood tests to check your liver and kidney function.

-After the initial exam, your provider will recommend other tests to confirm a diagnosis:
+After the exam, your provider will recommend other tests to confirm a diagnosis:

-• Ultrasound or CT scan: These imaging scans show your abdominal area in more detail.
+• Ultrasound or CT scan.
+These imaging scans show your abdominal area in more detail.
+They can show areas of fluid as well as the size of your liver.

-• Paracentesis: You’ll get a local anesthetic before this procedure.
+• Paracentesis.
+You’ll get a local anesthetic before this procedure so you don’t feel pain.
 Your provider inserts a needle into your abdomen to remove fluid.
-The fluid is analyzed for signs of cancer, infection, portal hypertension and other conditions.
+They examine the fluid for signs of cancer, infection and other conditions.

 Management and Treatment